Azadi Tower: Construction

 During the 1960s, Iran became a major oil-exporting country, and using the newly-found wealth, the Shah launched programs to modernize and industrialize the country.
 This followed a cultural growth that architect Hossein Amanat describes as "a mini renaissance".
 In 1966, Amanat won a competition to design the building.

 Due to governmental concerns, Amanat was required to sign underneath contracts "on condition of the approval of the Council of Celebrations", which would serve as the client.
 Amanat planned to contract the British company of Arup to assist in the structural design of the tower, as he was impressed by their contributions towards the design and construction of the Sydney Opera House.
 He initially faced opposition from the head of the council, as well as several conservative and nationalistic Iranian engineers, as he was turning to a foreign engineer for assistance.
 Despite that, the Shah supported Amanat, sending a letter to the council which would leave the decision to the architect.
 Shahbanu Farah Pahlavi was also supportive of Amanat's decisions.

 Amanat told the BBC World News in an interview that "overall, the building starts from the base and moves up towards the sky."
 He states that he was inspired to design the tower in this way because he felt that Iran "should be moving towards a higher level."
-According to him, the main vault is a Sassanian arch representing the classical era, while the broken arch above it is a popular medieval form of arch representing the post-classical era.
+According to him, the main vault is a Sasanian arch representing the classical era, while the broken arch above it is a popular medieval form of arch representing the post-classical era.
 The "network of ribs", which connects the arches together, would represent the connection between classical and post-classical Iran.

 Built with white marble from Isfahan province, the monument includes 8,000 blocks of stone.
 The stones were all located and supplied by Ghanbar Rahimi, who was well known for his extensive knowledge of quarries, often known as the Soltān-e Sang-e Irān ("Iran's Sultan of Stone").
 Computers were used to "define its complex woven surfaces," which, at the time, was a new technological technique.
 The main contractor for the construction of the tower was the MAP Company, supervised by Ghaffar Davarpanah Varnosfaderani, a renowned Iranian stonemason.
 The project was mainly funded by a group of five hundred Iranian industrialists.
 According to a report by MEED, the construction cost about six million dollars.

-On October 16, 1971, the inauguration of the tower took place.
-However, it was not until January 14, 1972, that the tower was open to the public.
+On 16 October 1971, the inauguration of the tower took place.
+However, it was not until 14 January 1972, that the tower was open to the public.